 That said, masks can be challenging.
 They look strange, even scary to kids.
 Many kids do not like to have their face touched at all, never mind by an irksome mask.
 This is especially true for kids whose sensory systems are extra sensitive to touch.

 But, kids can make friends with masks.
 Humans are wired to prefer that which is familiar to us, but kids are much better than we are at accepting new things.
-That in mind, we can introduce masks in ways that help masks become a normal and even fun part of life.
+That in mind, we can approach masks in ways that help masks become a normal and even fun part of life.
 Here are a few simple steps that can make masks work for kids:

 - Babies and toddlers do not need masks.
 The CDC does not recommend masks for children under 2 or for anyone with difficulty breathing, so it is OK not to worry about cajoling your toddler into their mask.